Exam PrepElectrical Examination Preparation

 - If you have taken JCR’s Exam Preparation Workshop, review your notes for the sections in which you are struggling.
 Supplement your studying with DVD’s or electrical books, if needed.

 - Reevaluate where you need to focus your studies and concentrate on those areas needing the most attention using Tests Two and Three.
-Repeat the steps as needed.
-Be careful to not memorize any questions or answers.
-Understand how to FIND the answers.
-These questions may be similar to what you will be asked on the state exam, but they are not from the state exam.
+Understand how to FIND the answers, not memorize them.
+These questions may be similar to what you will be asked on the state exam, but they are not from the state exam anymore.
 You must understand how to navigate the code book(s) and how to perform the calculations as directed.

-- The Supplemental Test in this book has questions which span the breadth of the NFPA-72®: Fire Alarm and Signaling Code.
+- The Supplemental Test in this book have questions on the NFPA-72®: Fire Alarm and Signaling Code.
 Answer the questions, navigate through the book, and become familiar with its content and layout.

 - Reserve Test Four and Test Five as your “Am I Ready?” exam.
 Time yourself (6 hours), have your appropriate books available, and go to a quiet testing area with a calculator and a notepad.